alistairclark/lyric_parser/README.md

 ### Installing

-You can now run Lyric Parser locally
+You can now install the requirements, run the setup sciprt, and run Lyric Parser locally

 ```
 pipenv shell